-The first assumption is that the average slaughter weight of one head of cattle, is equal to 220kg.
-Of the 220kg: 42.24kg consist of parts including off-cuts, fat, kidneys and bones, which are excluded in the calculation of the spread.
-The second assumption relates to allocating certain weights to the different meat cuts out of a 220kg carcass: Rump steaks are allocated a weight of 2.47%, T-bone 3.64%; mince 11.36%, stew 31.82%, chuck 18.02%, sirloin 2.15%, fillet 1.15% and brisket 7.54%.
-Stats SA included additional cut prices from January 2017, including stew and offal, of which stew will be included in calculating the spread.
+The first assumption defines the average slaughtering weight of one head of cattle, equivalent to 220kg.
+Of the 220kg: 42.24kg consist of parts, which do not form part of any direct food related items, and include offcuts, fat, kidneys and bones.
+The second assumption relates to the allocation of certain weights to different meat cuts out from a 220kg carcass.
+Rump steaks are allocated a weight of 2.47%, T-bone 3.64%; mince 11.36%, stew 31.82%, chuck 18.02%, sirloin 2.15%, fillet 1.15% and brisket 7.54%.
+Stats SA included additional cut prices from January 2017, including stew and offal, of which stew will be included in calculating the spread between farm and retail levels.

-The farm value of beef is thus calculated by firstly determining the average weight of the specific cuts in question.
+The farm value of beef is therefore calculated by firstly determining the average weight of the specific cut in question.
 This would mean that from a 220kg carcass weight, +/-78.2% is made up by cuts specified above.
-To calculate the farm value, the weight of the cuts is multiplied by the weighted average monthly slaughter price of A2/A3 quality beef (per kg).
-The retail value of a selected cut is calculated by multiplying its price (R/kg) by its weight.
-The total retail value of these eight cuts is obtained by adding their specific retail value.
+To calculate the farm value, the weight of the cut is multiplied by the weighted average monthly slaughter price of A2/A3 quality beef (per kg).
+The retail value of a selected cut is then calculated by multiplying its price (R/kg) by its weight.
+The total retail value of these 8 cuts combined is then obtained by summing the specific retail values.